 - No sick-care provision – Most daycare centers will not accept a baby who has a fever or some other illness.
 If your baby is sick and you need to get to work to meet important project deadlines, this also can make things tough.

 When it comes down to it, the final choice is up to you.
 A combination of nanny and daycare services may end up being a good way to keep your stress low and your confidence in your baby’s care high.
 If you can afford it, consider hiring a nanny for the early years before putting your child in a daycare center.
 During the toddler period, you may want to introduce him or her to a daycare setting—and increase the hours as your child adjusts to it.
-Everyone’s situation is different, and so the key is finding the right solution for your family with the priority on getting the best care possible for your baby!
+Everyone’s situation is different, and so the key is finding the right solution for your family, placing the priority on getting the best care available for your baby!